f4exb/sdrangel/plugins/samplesource/audioinput/readme.md

 <h3>7: Channel Map</h3>

-This controls how the left and right stereo audio channels map on to the IQ channels.
+This controls how the left and right audio channels map on to the IQ channels.

-* I=L, Q=0 - The left audio channel is driven to the I channel.
-The Q channel is set to 0.
+* Mono L - Real samples are taken from the left audio channel and are heterodyned by the fourth of the sample rate (fs/4) to obtain complex samples.
+Therefore the spectrum of the complex baseband is centered at the fourth of the sample rate (fs/4).
+As per Nyquist rule only a bandwidth of half of the sample rate (fs/2) is available for real signals.
+Frequencies outside the [0, fs/2] interval are artefacts and can be eliminated by decimating by a factor of 2.
-* I=R, Q=0 - The right audio channel is driven to the I channel.
-The Q channel is set to 0.
+* Mono R - Same as above but takes the right audio channel for the real signal.
 * I=L, Q=R - The left audio channel is driven to the I channel.
-The right audio channel is driven to the Q channel.
+The right audio channel is driven to the Q channel for a complex (analytic signal)input.
 * I=R, Q=L - The right audio channel is driven to the I channel.
-The left audio channel is driven to the Q channel.
+The left audio channel is driven to the Q channel for a complex (analytic signal)input.